-IFRS 9 uses a single approach to determine whether a financial asset is classified and measured at amortized cost or fair value, replacing the multiple rules in IAS 39, Financial instruments.
-The approach in IFRS 9 is based on how an entity manages its financial instruments and the contractual cash flows characteristics of the financial asset.
+Financial assets are classified and measured at amortized cost or fair value, based on how an entity manages its financial instruments and the contractual cash flows characteristics of the financial asset.

 The classification of debt instruments is driven by the business model for managing the financial assets and their contractual cash flow characteristics.
 Debt instruments are measured at amortized cost if the business model is to hold the instrument for collection of contractual cash flows and those cash flows are solely principal and interest.